StudentWan/fe-team-spa-boilerplate/README.md

 # fe-team-spa-boilerplate

-> A boilerplate for fe team (Based on official webpack template)
+> A boilerplate for fe team (Based on vue official webpack template)

 ## Build Setup